Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 - `loop` - Whether will the animation will loop or just plays once; Default is `true`.

 ### addAnimationByIndices(obj:String, name:String, prefix:String, indices:String, framerate:Int = 24, loop:Bool = false)
 Adds a <ins>new animation with the specified indices</ins> for the animation frames to play for the sprite object to use.
-In versions below 0.7, you must use `addAnimationByIndicesLoop` if you want to loop your animation, as the sixth parameter here does not exist; All the parameters will be the same excluding the loop parameter.
+In versions below 0.7, you must use `addAnimationByIndicesLoop` if you want to loop your animation, as the sixth parameter here does not exist; <ins>All the parameters will be the same excluding the loop parameter</ins>.

 - `obj` - The sprite object tag name to be used.
 - `name` - The specified name of the animation to use.